 The Materialist Reduction of Free Will

 The materialist reduction of free will is achieved if what we call “free will” can be equated to rational thinking.
-Rationality demands that we take the shortest trip to work, and pick what you think is the most compatible life-partner for you.
-While there are many constraints in making such choices, our so-called “free will” simply optimizes (maximizes or minimizes) the effects of such factors to find the optimal trajectory.
+Rationality demands that we take the shortest trip to work, pick what we think is the most compatible life partner, etc. While there are many constraints in making such choices, our so-called “free will” simply optimizes (maximizes or minimizes) the effects of such factors to find the optimal trajectory.
 Looked at in this way, all acts of rational thinking are similar in nature to the Traveling Salesman Problem — finding the shortest path to a destination while satisfying the constraint of passing through each city.
 You might think that your choices of a path in the world are actually free, but this so-called free will can be reduced to successive optimizations.

 You can take a trip around the world to reach your workplace every day, or pick a partner with nearly zero commonalities, and while that would seem irrational, you must have some rational motives to even engage in such preposterous actions.
 For example, you may be driven by a motive to rationally prove to other people that there is indeed free will and you can do crazy things just to show that you are ultimately free.